AngJianming/1000Days-1000Projects/README.md

 2. A brief description of the project.
 3. Instructions to run the project.

-You can check daily progress and completed projects in the [Projects](./1000Days-1000Projects) directory.
+You can check daily progress and completed projects in the project files directory.

 ## Installation & Usage
 To run a project locally: